 Walker Environmental is proposing a modern, engineered landfill in the Township of Zorra, Oxford County, Ontario.
 If approved, the Southwestern Landfill would accept solid, non-hazardous waste generated in the Province of Ontario.
-The proposal is considering a site that would accept up to 850,000 tonnes of waste per year, a total of approximately 17 million tonnes over a 20 year operating period.
+The proposal is considering a site that would accept up to 850,000 tonnes of waste per year (plus daily cover), a total of approximately 17 million tonnes over a 20 year operating period.

 In addition to waste, daily cover would be accepted and used at the site.
 Daily cover is typically soil that is used to cover the waste each day.
 Daily cover prevents negative impacts like odours and bird nuisance, and provides safe management of impacted soil that is non-hazardous.